hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes1.md

 _Gone with the Wind_ is a 1939 American epic historical romance film adapted from Margaret Mitchell's Pulitzer-winning 1936 novel.
 It was directed by Victor Fleming.
-Set in the 19th-century American South, the film tells the story of Scarlett O'Hara, the strong-willed daughter of a Georgia plantation owner, from her romantic pursuit of Ashley Wikes, who is married to another kind-hearted woman, Malanie Hamilton, to her marriage to Rhett Butler.
+Set in the 19th-century American South, the film tells the story of Scarlett O'Hara, the strong-willed daughter of a Georgia plantation owner, from her romantic pursuit of Ashley Wilkes, who is married to another kind-hearted woman, Melanie Hamilton, to her marriage to Rhett Butler.

 The film shows incisively and vividly how Americans struggle in adversity, the pursuit of personal independence, dignity, love, optimism and enterprising national spirit.
 Scarlett, the